BrianLesko/IMU-visualization/readme.md

 IMU's are used in robotics and vehicles.
 Written in C++ Arduino and intended for use with a mobile robot.

+Use this code to visualize the orientation of your IMU

 &nbsp;

 <div align="center"><img src="docs/preview.gif" width="800"></div>